 Union Glacier is the only facility of its kind in Antarctica.
 The full-service camp operates during the Antarctic summer (November through January).
-ANI also maintain and operate the ice runway, a separate skiway and an efficient logistics hub to provide support to private expeditions and National Antarctic Programs.
+ALE also maintain and operate the ice runway, a separate skiway and an efficient logistics hub to provide support to private expeditions and National Antarctic Programs.

 Much goes on behind the scenes to ensure your safety and comfort on the ice.
 Communications experts keep regular contact with the outside world.
 Heavy equipment mechanics maintain and operate a fleet of transport and runway maintenance equipment.
 A meteorologist provides weather information to flight crews.
 Experienced pilots fly you to onward destinations.
 And general support staff do the thousand-and-one tasks that keep camp in tip-top shape.

 Double-walled sleeping tents are roomy and comfortable.
 They are well suited to Antarctic conditions and are based on a design used by Shackleton’s Endurance expedition.
 Each tent houses two guests.
-You sleep in your polar sleeping bag with a double mattress, pillow and linen provided by ANI.
+You sleep in your polar sleeping bag with a double mattress, pillow and linen provided by ALE.
 The tents are naturally heated by the 24-hour sunlight and interior temperatures range from 25°F – 68°F (4°C - 20°C).

 The dining tent is the heart of the camp.
 It has a full kitchen and dining area and serves as a gathering place for meals, activities and conversation.
 You will enjoy hearty, fresh-cooked meals, baked goods and tantalizing desserts prepared by chefs.
 Self-serve snacks and beverages are available anytime.
 Fresh fruits, vegetables, fish, meats and a variety of beers and Chilean wines from Punta Arenas, Chile are regularly flown in.
 Wine and beer are served with dinner.